Mobile Banking Security Tips

 "Jailbreaking" is the process of removing the locked features or limitations imposed by the provider’s (i.e. Apple, Android, Blackberry) root operating system.
 Altering the firmware on a device may open it to security vulnerabilities and may prevent the device from receiving future operating system and security updates.

 - Delete Text banking conversations.

 Always be sure to delete text messages from the bank containing your account information.
-When using BSB Mobile, your account numbers are masked.
+When using Bluestone Mobile, your account numbers are masked.

 - Add the bank’s shortcode to your contacts.